 If you try to get pregnant, you should avoid processed foods, sugar, and foods high in carbs.
 Eating these foods can instantly spike your blood sugar.
 You should avoid this.

 Animal protein has the same effect!
 It can spike your blood sugar and affect your glucose and insulin levels.

 Eating plant-based sources of protein won’t spike your insulin, as much as animal sources.
 For instance, eating soybeans has a much lower insulin effect, compared to eating red meat or turkey!

 Examples of plant-based protein sources

 For instance, lentils, soybeans, chickpeas, peas, hemp seeds, chia seeds, almonds, walnuts, broccoli, kale, spinach, Brussels sprouts are high in protein!
 All legumes, greens, seeds, and nuts are good sources of protein.

 A diet high in omega-3s may increase female fertility

-According to a study of the Harvard T. H. Chan School of Public Health of Boston, consumption of foods high in omega-3 fatty acids is particularly important for fertility in women.
-Although omega-3s seem to improve female fertility, fish and seafood aren’t the best sources.
-Flaxseeds, walnuts and chia seeds are healthier sources of omega-3s!
+According to a study of the Harvard T. H. Chan School of Public Health of Boston, the consumption of foods high in omega-3 fatty acids is particularly important for fertility in women.
+Actually, omega-3s are vital for both female and male fertility.

 Prefer plant-based sources of omega-3 fatty acids.
 They don’t contain environmental toxicants, as fish and other seafood.
 There are even plant-based omega-3 supplements, free from sea pollution.
 These supplements come from algae.
 Algae are grown commercially in tanks, away from the sea.